 If you want to say hello in ancient Rome, it would be enough to say Salvē (in case of one recipient) or Salvēte, if we would welcome a larger group of people.
 Naturally, you could also use the word Avē.
 Avē and Salvē can simply be translated as “Hi”.

 If for a change, we would like to say goodbye, we could just say Vale to one person or Valete if there were more recipients.

-If we want to pronounce words – in regards to pronuntiatio restituta, so the way how Romans spoke, letter “v” we will read “w”.
+If we want to pronounce words – in regards to pronuntiatio restituta – as the Romans spoke, letter “v” we should read as “v”.
 So: